 Academic performance of all Ph.D. students is reviewed on an annual basis by department faculty.
 The Department has designated the Graduate Advisory Committee (the Committee of Three) to manage decisions regarding placement on probation, removal from probation, recommendations for dismissal after a probationary period, and recommendations for immediate dismissal due to extreme underperformance.

-This Committee is chaired by the Director of Graduate Studies and includes two other faculty members, with a representative from each of the sub-disciplines, Archaeology, Physical Anthropology and Sociocultural Anthropology.
+This Committee is chaired by the Director of Graduate Studies and includes two other faculty members, with a representative from each of the sub-disciplines, Archaeology, Biological Anthropology and Sociocultural Anthropology.
 If it is determined by a vote of the majority of the Graduate Advisory Committee that the student is not satisfactorily meeting the academic requirements of the Program based on the above criteria, the Graduate Advisory Committee will consider whether the student should be placed on probation or if extreme underperformance warrants immediate dismissal from the Program, in accordance with the GSAS Policy on Probation and Dismissal for Academic Reasons.
 Normally, a probationary period would be no less than three months and, where probation criteria involve coursework, the probationary period will normally consist of one semester.
 However, there may be circumstances in which a student may be placed on probation for less than three months.

 The student will be notified of the Graduate Advisory Committee decision in writing, including an explanation of academic performance issues leading to probation or immediate dismissal and, if applicable, any requirements for what must be done within a specified period of time during the probationary period in order for the student to return to good standing.
 The written probation letter should generally be accompanied by the opportunity for the student to meet with the Director of Graduate Studies or designated departmental faculty representatives for clarifying discussion(s), and copied to the Dean of GSAS.